Product · Mid level · Updated July 2026

 Adoption, migration, deprecation: the platform scoreboard

 Platform PMs live and die on a vocabulary most resumes never use.
 Feature adoption becomes integration counts and time-to-first-successful-call.
 Churn becomes partners lost during a breaking change.
 Strategy becomes a deprecation that completed without a single P1.
-Use these as your metric classes and the resume signals insider fluency before the interview starts; use generic launch language and you'll be indistinguishable from candidates who have never operated an API in anger.
+Use these as your metric classes and the resume signals insider fluency before the interview starts; use generic launch language and you'll be indistinguishable from candidates who have never run a public API.

 One last calibration before sending: match the resume to the kind of technical surface in the posting.
 An API platform role wants the migration and deprecation stories up top.
 An ML platform role wants the telemetry and modeling work promoted.
 An infrastructure role cares most about the pager years and the RFC discipline.
 The raw material stays the same; what earns the first interview is which third of it you lead with.